porcelli-forks/uberfire-provisioning/README.md

 An API to define a set of Stages that can be chained to achieve different outputs.
 So for example you will be able to get sources from a remote repository and build those sources.
 Or get the generated binaries and create new runtimes into different providers.

+# Registry
+The registry module provides a place to store (in a distributed way) the information related with Repositories, Projects, Providers, Runtimes, Pipelines and builds.

+The Registry project should provide a distributed implementation that allows multiple Service layers to access the same data.

 # Services

 A service layer is provided using JAX-RS services, so remote clients can register their provider instances and remotely provision new runtimes.